 Arriving in the heat of Saturday morning to find out there was no space left in the family area was the only real low point of the whole event.
 But we stayed positive and our lovely friend Sara helped us find a small spot.
 She also then helped me put up the tent (which was no mean feat having never put it up in my own before) and some very friendly security guards helped us establish that I had missed an essential bit of pole…and after that things got better!

-With tent finally up and stuff dumped in tent, it was time to cover ourselves in glitter and hit the festival.
+With tent finally up, we pumped up our camping air mattress, and dumped stuff in the tent, it was time to cover ourselves in glitter and hit the festival.

 Flossing, Aladdin’s Cave and archery for an afternoon….